This dyed rope basket is a great beginner sewing project. One that you can easily create in an afternoon, and is perfect for your Easter decor.

 This dyed rope basket measures approximately 5 inches tall by 7 inches wide.
 I only used a little more than half of the skein of rope.
 To use more of the rope I would have needed to make a larger bottom, which would have made the entire basket larger.
 I could have made it slightly taller, but I'm pretty happy with how it turned out.
 Maybe I'll make another one to give as a gift.

-Fill it with candy, craft or naturally dyed eggs or little gifts.
+Fill it with candy, crafts, naturally dyed eggs, or little gifts.

 I could see a pretty Easter lily in this basket.
 Wouldn't that be a special Easter gift?